-Healthy San Francisco: A health access coverage program created by the City of San Francisco that makes health care services accessible and affordable for uninsured residents.
-The program offers a new way for San Francisco residents who do not have health insurance, to have access to basic and ongoing medical care.
+Healthy San Francisco: A health access coverage program created by the City and County of San Francisco that makes health care services accessible and affordable for eligible, uninsured residents.

 Healthy San Francisco Enrollment Site: The location in San Francisco where a Healthy San Francisco Participant will meet with a Certified Application Assistor (CAA) to complete an HSF application.
 For most Participants, the enrollment site is the HSF Medical Home where they will receive health care services.

-ID Card: A card you need to carry at all times.
+ID Card: A card that you should carry with you at all times in order to receive medical care.
 It lets your Medical Home know that you are enrolled in Healthy San Francisco.

 Medi-Cal: California’s Medicaid health care program.
 This program provides free medical services for children and adults with limited income and resources.
 Your local County Welfare/Social Services Department manages Medi-Cal eligibility determinations.
 You can get Medi-Cal as long as you meet the eligibility requirements.